ADMISSIONS OPEN IN OCT 2022

 Following on the heels of a major push for more skilled labor in the Biologics Manufacturing industry, TUM Asia launched the first “Biologics and Process Technology” Masterclass in partnership with the National Trades Union Congress (NTUC) e2i (Employment and Employability Institute), targeted for professionals to deepen their knowledge in the highly specialized Biologics Manufacturing Industry.

 With more research partnerships forged, the cooperation and exchanges within the scientific community deepened considerably.
 TUM Asia’s presence in Asia began to grow in prominence.
-TUM Asia organized the TUM Alumni Expert Seminar focusing on electromobility.
+TUM Asia organised the TUM Alumni Expert Seminar focusing on electromobility.
 The seminar saw TUM alumni residing at various corners of the globe convening in a week-long seminar, further deepening the scientific cooperation between Germany and Singapore.

 TUMCREATE, a joint research collaboration between TUM and NTU, unveiled its first electric taxi prototype, EVA, at the 43rd Tokyo Motor Show.
 Designed as an electric taxi with super-fast charging ability and high range, the EVA is a culmination of interdisciplinary research in areas such as energy storage, battery charging, thermal management, and lightweight materials and design.